 Dallas.
 It’s not anyone’s first thought when it comes to lights, camera and action, but it’s certainly not an afterthought.
 We lay claim to many locations that Tinseltown uses when the studio seems a little too flat.
 The sheer number of movies and TV shows filmed on location in the Big D is staggering. but it’s not a stiff competition to see which ones are the best.
-In honor of Stephen King’s upcoming Hulu Series, 11/22/63, here are the top nine:
+Here are the top nine:

 Tree of Life (Reunion Tower and Thanksgiving Plaza)

 A Palme D’or award winner and critical favorite, this film features no specific scene that is identifiable as “Dallas.”
 It does, however provide several clear shots of landmarks that can be viewed in the downtown area that comprise its unnamed city.

 Reunion Tower at 300 Reunion Boulevard is where you’ll find the identifiable landmark.
 The spiral stained glass window that appears at the beginning of the film is located in Thanksgiving Square at 1627 Pacific Ave.

 Dallas takes pride in the design of its city hall.
 Though it was a stand in for a building in future Detroit, the inverted pyramid standing at 1500 Marilla St. houses more than permits.
 It holds memories.

 Several locations in the Metroplex were stitched together to form the infamous OCP building in this nightmare police state of the future.
 You can also find the elevator from the scene where RoboCop goes to arrest Dick Jones at the Plaza of the Americas, and the OCP boardroom window Dick Jones crashes through on the 40th Floor of the Renaissance Tower at 1201 Elm St.